OpenLI-NZ/openli/doc/CollectorDoc.md

                        intercepted using an email intercept with "XXX".
                        Defaults to "yes".

+Be aware that increasing the number of threads used for sequence number tracking, encoding or forwarding can actually decrease OpenLI's performance, especially if there are more threads active than CPU cores available on the collector host machine.
+Also, OpenLI uses a number of internal threads for message-passing and connection maintenance, which will also be contending for CPU time.
+A good rule of thumb is that the total number of input threads, sequence tracker threads, encoding threads and forwarding threads should NOT exceed the number of CPU cores on your machine.

 Inputs are specified as a YAML sequence with a key of `inputs:`.
 Each sequence item represents a single traffic source to intercept traffic from and must contain the following two key-value elements: